 I’m new at this, and so are you.
 No really.
 If you’re creating anything with technology today, chances are the tools you’re using, the methods you employ, and possibly even the role you play didn’t exist 5, 10, or certainly 15 years ago.
 So let’s cut the crap—you’re new at this, and so am I.

 Agile.
 Lean.
 Waterfall.
 Bootstrap.
 Foundation. .Net.
 PHP.
 Ruby.
 Perl.
 Rails.
 Django.
 Zend. jQuery.
 Angular.
 React.
 Vue.
 Photoshop.
 Sketch.
 Figma.
 Mac.
 Windows.
 Chrome.
 Firefox.
 Internet Explorer.
 Safari.
 Native.
 Web.
 Cloud.
 Hosted.
 Serverless.
 There is no single right answer for every possible case.
 Pick some tools and keep moving down the line.
-Eventually your tray gets full and it’s time to chow down.
+Eventually your tray will overflow, and it will be time to get to work.